What makes your heart sing? Is it a pretty house with a picket fence or is it an airline ticket with no definite return date?

 So, I pulled out the dream, dusted it off and started planning.

-How do you go from suburban soccer Mum to world travel blogger?
+How do you go from suburban soccer Mum – to a travel blogger?

 It wasn’t an easy process.